 Additionally, monitoring user logon events in a domain also equips IT administrators the firepower to meet compliance regulations.
 In this article, I will demonstrate how to monitor user logon events in a domain using the native audit methods.
 Afterwards, I will show you a simpler, quicker and I think better Active Directory auditing solution that blows native auditing out of the water.

-Monitoring User Logons in a Domain Using Native Auditing
+Audit User Logons in Active Directory Using Native Auditing

 Perform the following steps to apply policy: